Data spaces

 Too many small files on CCCSTOREDIR

-• Percentage of files lower than 512MB higher than 80% (see the column “files<512M” from ccc_quota)
+• or the percentage of files smaller than 500MB is higher than 80% (see the column “files<500M” from ccc_quota).

 Too many files in a directory on SCRATCH, WORK and STORE